kad3nce/collective/README.markdown

 * Pretty page urls
 * Markup and Styling still tied to wiki.merbivore.com (both of which are copyright Ezra Zygmuntowicz).
-Thus Collective is not ready for reuse unless one removes merbivore.sass and restyles the wiki.
+Thus Collective is not ready for reuse unless one removes merbivore.css and restyles the wiki.

 Take It For A Spin
 ------------------